Greenfields School

-Greenfields School is an independent day and boarding school in Forest Row, East Sussex, England.
-It services children from 2 to 18.
+Greenfields School is an independent, co-educational day and boarding public school for boys and girls aged 3 to 18 in Forest Row, East Sussex, England.
 It has a Montessori-based Pre-school & Reception class, followed by Infant, Junior, Senior, 6th Form and EFL (English as a Foreign Language) classes.
-The school uses the Cambridge Curriculum from Year 1 on up through the rest of the school.
-The school is a member of the Independent Schools Association.
+The school uses the Cambridge Curriculum and is a member of the Independent Schools Council.

+History

+The school was founded in 1981 by Margaret Hodkin and moved to Forest Row in 1983.
+It is run by the Greenfields Educational Trust, a registered charity.
+As of 2024 it has about 180 pupils, of whom 30 are boarders.

+Study method

-Greenfields utilises a study method called Study Technology which is a teaching method developed by Church of Scientology founder L. Ron Hubbard, and licensed from U.S. non-profit educational organization Applied Scholastics.
+Greenfields uses a study method called Study Technology which is a teaching method developed by Scientology founder L. Ron Hubbard, and licensed from Church of Scientology's educational arm, Applied Scholastics.
 The school's website states that it does not teach any religious philosophies and includes children of all nationalities, cultures and religions.

 The school has English as a Foreign Language programmes for international students.
 Summer holiday programmes run from June to August, minimum stay 1 week.
 The school also runs English programmes all year around for children from 10 to 18 years old.
 Boarding is on-campus and the school also has many day students.

-The school is inspected by the Independent Schools Inspectorate; an inspection was last conducted in 2020.
+Buildings

 Recent building developments have included a new four-classroom block in the Senior School, a purpose-built Sports Hall in the Lower School and a complete renovation of the Main Senior Building.

-Greenfields School is run by the Greenfields Educational Trust, a registered charity.